Online Dialectical Behavior Therapy (DBT) for Adolescents in Texas

 Validation Strategies

 Validation strategies are key DBT techniques that help your teen feel understood and accepted, essential for emotional healing.
 Validation principles encourage recognizing and acknowledging your teen’s feelings without judgment, fostering a deeper connection.
-By practicing these principles, your teen can learn to validate their own emotions, a process known as self-validation.
+By practicing these principles, your teen can learn self-validation.

 Self-validation teaches your teen to accept their feelings and experiences, allowing them to feel more confident in their emotional responses.
-Through validation strategies, your teen will develop healthier self-esteem and the ability to navigate emotions more effectively, reducing the impact of negative feelings on their well-being.
+Through validation strategies, your teen will develop healthier self-esteem and the ability to navigate their emotions, reducing the effect of negative feelings on their well-being.

 BasePoint Academy Accepts health Insurance